profrobwells/Visualizing_State_Local_Economy/Aversa-Wells_Sabew_Presentation.md

 > You may see a notation (D) in some cells.
 The footnote says: "(D) Not shown to avoid disclosure of confidential information, but the estimates for this item are included in the totals."
 What that means is this particularly industry is pretty small or has just a few dominant actors, so disclosure of the information would reveal confidential business information.
 Which is no fun whatsoever.

+Data Cleaning
-Data Cleaning &gt; The Google sheet you have has been cleaned and modified so it will play well with Tableau.
+&gt; The Google sheet you have has been cleaned and modified so it will play well with Tableau.
 Basically, the BEA spreadsheet was cleaned to remove merged cells, a data dictionary was created to keep track of our changes and new headers were created.
 Here is a 10-minute video on how to do this yourself:

 > <https://www.youtube.com/watch?v=5bS-GKvFzBk>

 And here is the end result in a Google Sheet.
 Add this sheet to your Google Drive or download it as a spreadsheet on your computer.

 > <https://docs.google.com/spreadsheets/d/18AgvFvHJruJUrU6LLbdI162Tjyfi4GdV0iBXgYg3IkY/edit#gid=910642061>

+<br> <br> <br>
+---

 #### Step 2: Basic Interactive Chart